 On average, an hour of cardio will burn around 600 calories—yes I know that depends on bodyweight, intensity, exercise modality etc but it’s a pretty fair average.
 So, you do that hour of cardio five times a week to total around 3,000 calories of expended energy.
 A single pound of excess body fat is worth around 3,500 stored calories so, with all things being equal, someone performing five hours of aerobic exercise should lose a little under a pound a week.
-Surely then, after a few months of consistent cardio exercise, there should be a significant and noticeable weight loss.
-Shame this generally isn’t the case.
+How to perform your best.

 In very simple terms, if your diet is excessively calorie dense i.e. you are eating more than you need, you are going to have to do more than plug in your iPod and trot on the treadmill if you want to lose weight.
 It doesn’t matter that you are in your so-called fat burning zone—if you are eating more than you need, you won’t lose weight and are probably merely reducing your rate of weight gain.

 Surely it would make more sense to combine a moderate amount of exercise with eating a little less?
 All that endless cardio without dietary interventions is like running on the proverbial hamster wheel…you just end up going nowhere.

 Having the right diet whilst working out is essential as diet makes up 80% of the weight loss process.
 If you struggle with what healthy meals to make, take a look at Cameron’s Kitchen who is based in the Gold Coast.
 Available fresh meals.

 Their fresh meal service ensures that their customers are receiving the freshest, highest quality meals possible.
 Their state-of-the-art kitchen equipment has helped them to establish their delivery service across Queensland.
 Once you have started to eat the right food for your body, you may be surprised at how much energy and performance your body has.
 Having the right nutrients can transform the way you feel.